 16 Oxford Street,

 Located in Manchester city centre opposite the Paramount/Odeon on Oxford Street.
-The Manchester News Theatre was opened in 1936 by the Jacey Cinemas chain.
-Operating on a diet of newsreels, short subjects and cartoons, it had a 22 feet wide proscenium.
+The Manchester News Theatre was a conversion of part of a former warehouse building by Manchester architect Peter Cummings.
+It opened on 21st December 1936 by the Jacey Cinemas chain.
+Operating on a diet of newsreels, short subjects and cartoons, it had a 22 feet wide proscenium and 420 seats.

 In August 1973, it was re-opened as the Film Theatre, and was soon re-named Jacey Film Theatre, screening art house films.
 This venture failed and it was re-named Cameo Cinema, and specialised in sex and horror films, but in school holidays, it screened family Disney films.